prody/ProDy/doc/examples/dynamics/enm/anm.rst

 Write NMD file
 -------------------------------------------------------------------------------

-ANM results in NMD format can be visualized using |nmwiz|.
-NMWiz is a |vmd| plugin.
+ANM results in NMD format can be visualized using NMWiz VMD plugin |nmwiz|.

 >>> # write slowest 3 ANM modes into an NMD file